7 Ways to Save Money (and Your Sanity!) in Baby’s First Year

 6. Get protection

 It’s too late for condoms, but remember that your baby’s well-being needs protection too.
 Medical costs can rack up quickly if baby requires hospitalisation or surgery, hence it’s prudent to get insurance for your child as soon as possible.

 One plan to consider is Maternity 360.
 A single premium plan designed to provide comprehensive coverage for both mother and baby over three years, it even covers congenital abnormalities.
 When your child is born, you can purchase an Integrated Shield plan like Income’s Enhanced IncomeShield, to alleviate potential medical and hospitalisation costs in the future.
 Yes, buying insurance may add to the initial costs, but stands to save you much grief and financial loss in the long run.

 7. Budget, budget, budget!

 Last but not least, spend some time working out how much extra you will have to spend on ‘wants’ for your child after all the ‘needs’ are accounted for.
 This will help you to make smarter choices and keep your expenditure to reasonable levels.
 For example, you might decide to pass on buying new educational toys and instead upcycle materials lying around the house into new toys.
 Besides helping to save the environment, you can invest the amount saved from buying new toys in more important long-term goals.

 Like your child’s education, for starters.
 Given the continually rising cost of living in Singapore, this will definitely cost a pretty penny.
-Consider Gro Junior Saver, a savings plan with guaranteed cash benefits at different stages of your child’s education.
+Consider Gro Saver Flex, a bespoke savings plan that allows you to choose your premium and policy terms so you can time your maturity benefit with your child's education milestones.
 After all, while your baby can do without a designer carrier today, a quality education is a worthy investment that will stand them in good stead for a lifetime.
 In the meantime, you can relax and get back to focusing on what’s truly important – your darling bundle of joy.
 Before they pass, enjoy your child’s first moments of the growing journey.